 Faculty Members（as of April, 2023）

 |ATAKA, Kazuto||Professor||Data science and data-driven thinking, Strategy building, New product development|

 |KANIE, Norichika||Professor||International Relations, Earth System Governance|

-|KOBAYASHI, Hiroto||Professor||Architecture and Urban and Rural Design|
+|KOBAYASHI, Hiroto||Professor||Architecture, Urban and Rural Design, Machizukuri (Town management)|

 |OKI, Satoko||Associate Professor||Seismology, Disaster Information, Safety Education, Communication of Disaster Science|

-|SHAW, Rajib||Professor||Environment and Disaster Management|
+|◎SHAW, Rajib||Professor||Environment and Disaster Management|

-|◎ YAN, Wanglin||Professor||GIS, Urban and Regional Environment, Climate Change, Science of Sustainability|
+|YAN, Wanglin||Professor||Geographic Information Science, Urban and Regional Environment, Climate Change, Sustainability|

 Possibilities after Graduation